 Your culture is guided by your purpose and values, which you would have reinforced in your action plan.
 But there’s nothing like a crisis to put these values to the test, especially when making difficult decisions.

 When it comes to company culture, the focus is shifting to maintaining a physically distanced yet connected, happy, and engaged workforce.
 Ensure that colleagues have access to the tools and processes they need to be connected, including the right social and collaborative applications.

 We have seen the success of how well virtual coffee catch-ups work.
-Daily morning check-ins can help to course correct, share progress, and set priorities for the day, while letting managers monitor their team’s focus and wellbeing.
-Online meditation and group exercises classes for home-based teams is also something to consider.
+Daily morning check-ins can help course correct, share progress, and set daily priorities while letting managers monitor their team’s focus and wellbeing.
+Online meditation and group exercise classes for home-based teams are also worth considering.